opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Hosted-Payment-Page/README.md

 ## Introduction ##
-The Postman Collection enables Adyen to be used to take payments through OPF.
+The Postman Collection enables the integration of Adyen for payment processing through open payment framework(OPF).

 The integration supports: